-Poetry Editor, Slater Smith
+Copy Editor, Slater Smith

-MH Editor, Brendan O’Hagan
+Fiction Editor, Brendan O’Hagan

-Brendan O’Hagan is a junior at Principia College.
+Brendan O’Hagan is a senior at Principia College.
 He is currently studying English in the creative writing track and plans to graduate in spring 2020.
 He has written and performed for the college’s Studio 207 theater group and has appeared in several one-acts on campus.
 Over the summer between his freshman and sophomore years he studied abroad in Ireland where he did extensive devised theater work.

-MH Editor, James Fisher
+MH Editor, Sean Hannan

 Faculty Advisor, Dinah Jung Ryan